 Body

 The paper’s body paragraphs analyze rhetorical techniques.
 These body paragraphs conduct rhetorical analysis and appeals (ethos, pathos, and logos) and look into the rhetorical situation.
 Each body paragraph carries one message.
-Before writing the body, do rhetorical analysis and identify the author, audience, message, medium, etc.
+Before writing the body, do a rhetorical analysis and identify the author, audience, message, medium, and other rhetorical strategies.

 Conclusion

-Aside from restating a thesis, the conclusion provides focal points of the entire rhetorical analysis essay and comments on the essence of the author’s rhetoric appeals and techniques.
+Aside from restating a thesis, the rhetorical analysis conclusion provides focal points of the entire rhetorical analysis essay and comments on the essence of the author’s rhetorical appeals and techniques.

 The following table will assist you in brainstorming rhetoric techniques and developing a thesis.
-Answering the questions will speed up your rhetorical analysis essay writing:
+Answering the questions will speed up your essay writing:

 The Pitfalls of Rhetorical Essays